-China Externship: - Students may spend up to three consecutive weeks in externship rotations at Chengdu or Guangzhou University of Chinese Medicine.
+China Externship: - Students may spend up to three consecutive weeks in externship rotations in China with senior practitioners from Chengdu or Guangzhou University of Chinese Medicine.
 The student will pay tuition directly to ICAOM.
 This will cover both externship and lectures.
 Additional expenses and costs, including flights, accommodations, and meals, are to be covered by students directly.